ZoinerTejada/azure-data-guide/data-guide/technology-choices/csv-json-options.md

 When you need a big data solution, use [Azure HDInsight](https://azure.microsoft.com/services/hdinsight/), a managed Open Source Big Data analytics service for the enterprise.
 With it, you can create and use optimized Hadoop, Spark, Hive, HBase, Storm, Kafka, and Microsoft R Server clusters to process and analyze your files at scale.
 Another option in this space is [Azure Data Lake Analytics](https://azure.microsoft.com/services/data-lake-analytics/), which runs massively parallel data transformation and processing programs using a T-SQL/C# hybrid called U-SQL, R, Python, and .NET over petabytes of data.
 Its capabilities for working with CSV and JSON files is mostly in line with HDInsight for batch operations.
 If you are interested in real-time stream processing of your files, such as live log analytics, HDInsight offers options for doing so with Hadoop technologies like Spark, HBase, and Storm.

-If you would like to apply predictive analytics on your data, and operationalize your predictive models to be used through simple REST-based calls, consider using [Azure Machine Learning](https://azure.microsoft.com/services/machine-learning-studio/) (AML).
-AML can directly import CSV files stored in blob storage, or your processed data stored in a SQL database, Hive table, Azure table, or Cosmos DB.
+If you would like to use advanced data preparation tools for efficiently exploring, understanding, and fixing problems in your source CSV or JSON data, consider using [Data Preparation](https://docs.microsoft.com/azure/machine-learning/preview/data-prep-getting-started) as part of the [Azure Machine Learning Workbench](https://docs.microsoft.com/azure/machine-learning/preview/scenario-big-data) experience.
+You can work with files stored locally, or in Azure Blob Storage.
+Once you have prepared your data, you can export it to another datastore more suitable for querying, or use it do develop a machine learning model using different compute targets, like Ubuntu DSVM or an Azure HDInsight cluster, for experimentation.

 Consider using [SQL Data Warehouse](https://azure.microsoft.com/services/sql-data-warehouse/) when you need to integrate your relational and non-relational data, such as data stored in CSV and JSON files, in a cloud-based, scale-out database capable of processing massive volumes of data.
 This is an ideal solution for those more comfortable with using SQL Server Transact-SQL (T-SQL) and related tools.
 PolyBase is what allows SQL Data Warehouse to access and combine both non-relational and relational data.
 It allows you to run queries on external data in Hadoop or Azure blob storage.
 PolyBase uses external tables to access data in Azure Blob storage.
 By simply using Transact-SQL (T-SQL) statements, you can import and export data back and forth between relational tables in SQL Server and non-relational data stored in Hadoop or Azure Blob Storage.
 You can also query the external data using a T-SQL query and join it with relational data.
+However, the most common use of PolyBase is to load data into the data warehouse as part of the ETL process, rather than performing ad-hoc queries against CSV and JSON files.

 [SQL Server Integration Services](https://docs.microsoft.com/sql/integration-services/sql-server-integration-services) (SSIS) is a platform for data integration and workflow applications capable of a broad range of data migration tasks.
 SSIS can be used to extract and transform data from a wide variety of sources such as CSV and JSON files, and then load the data into one or more destinations.
 Consider using SSIS for these tasks as part of your ETL process when using SQL Server or SQL Data Warehouse as your data store.